uzillion/pg-accessor/README.md

 If you are a developer trying to contribute to this project, please follow these steps:
 1. Fork and Clone the repository.
 2. Run `npm install`.
-3. Export the DATABASE_URL environment variable.
+3. Export the DATABASE_URL to the environment using `export` or adding it to a ".env" file.
 4. Run `npm start <command>` or `./index.js <command>` to see if it runs without errors.
-    + If you wish to be able to execute `./index.js <command>` directly instead of `npm start <command>`, export `NODE_ENV=development` to the environment.
 5. Tests can be performed by running `npm test`

 Please refer [Contribution Guidelines][] for more information.

-**Note** : "DATABASE_URL" needs to be present as an environment variable to be able to connect to the database.
-It is recommended that you do this using the [dotenv][] package that is included as a dev-dependency.
-Using _dotenv_ you can easily load DATABASE_URL and other environment variables from a ".env" file without having to export them everytime.

 ## Contact
 **Email** : uzair_inamdar@hotmail.com<br>